6 Things I learned about swimwear from designing my own swim line

 6 things I learned about swimwear from designing my own swim line

-A perfect one-piece all about the fit
+A perfect swimsuit is all about the fit

 Okay so maybe I knew this going into deciding to make one-pieces, but when you’re trying on sample after sample at the factory, you realize just how much goes into making a one-piece swimsuit fit perfectly – and it’s not easy to get the exact fit you’re looking for.
-When we would tweak one thing about the suit, it would completely change the fit, and there were a LOT of tweaks that went into making this design perfect.
+When we would tweak one thing about the suit, it would completely change the fit, and there were a LOT of tweaks that went into making this design perfect for each of our suits.
 Going into it, I knew the most important thing was that I wanted something that would feel super comfortable all day – whether you were at a pool party, on a boat, swimming around in the water, or playing beach volleyball.
 I wanted it to be FUNCTIONAL, but also look in-freaking-credible on the beach.
 I also wanted it to be, in the wise words of Ryan Gosling in Crazy Stupid Love, “the perfect combination of sexy and cute.”

 The best swimwear fabrics are made in Colombia